Type Of Tiles

 Thinking to refurbish your flooring, installing a new backsplash or simply having your old tiles cleaned?
 Then you need to know what kind of tile you have or what type you would like to install.

 According to Wikipedia, tiles are manufactured pieces of hard-wearing material such as ceramic, stone, metal, or even glass, generally used for covering roofs, floors, walls, showers, or other objects such as tabletops.
 And there are many different types of tiles that are available for you to choose from.
 Did you know that porcelain and ceramic belong to the same family of ceramic?
 With the wide assortment of materials, styles and colours of tiles.
 Each are made from different raw elements having their unique advantages and disadvantages:

 A ceramic tile is fabricated using a process of cooling and heating natural minerals and clay.
-The desired texture and appearance can be achieved as ceramic floor tiles are available in a large range of sizes, colours, textures, finishes and shapes.
-Ceramic tiles are commonly used for wall tiles and the distinct grout lines is often a favoured play in interior design intent.
+The desired texture and appearance can be achieved as ceramic floor tiles are available in a large range of sizes, colors, textures, finishes, and shapes.
+Ceramic tiles are commonly used for wall tiles and the distinct grout lines is often a favored play in interior design intent.

 Pros Of Ceramic Tiles

 - Durable: Tiles such as ceramic, porcelain, and mosaic are very durable as they are moisture resistant and most are able to handle high amounts of foot traffic.
 This prevents deterioration and decreases the likelihood of regular flooring maintenance.

 - Easy to maintain and hygienic: Ceramic tiles don’t possess chemically active properties, therefore inhibiting viruses, mold, fungi and other bacteria from developing.

 - Diverse and Affordable: Tiles come in a wide range of sizes, colours, textures, designs, and styles to suit anyone’s preference.
 And considering all other costs like installation and maintenance, tiles turn out to be more affordable in the long run.